henriqueshiraishi/love2d-starter-kit/README.md

 # LÖVE: Starter Kit

 Purpose of this repository is to deliver a structure of folders and files to start with LÖVE.
-It also comes with some libraries included.

 ### Project directory structure